Department of Transportation

 • Proposed opening location with dimensions called out.

-• Proposed restoration area labeled (mill & pave.)
+• Proposed restoration area labeled (mill & pave).

-• Note stating that any abandoned/retired pipe in grass area over 4” in diameter shall be removed
+• Note stating that any abandoned/retired pipe in grass area over 4" in diameter shall be removed.

 • Note stating that any abandoned/retired pipe under pavement over 4" in diameter shall be filled with a suitable fill material.

-• Note stating that if concrete slabs are found to be within the pavement structure of the roadway than concrete slab removal and replacement with full depth asphalt may be part of the roadway restoration.
+• Note stating that if concrete slabs are found to be within the pavement structure of the roadway then concrete slab removal and replacement with full depth asphalt may be part of the roadway restoration.

 • Restoration details.